psi4/psi4/doc/sphinxman/source/fisapt.rst

 a SAPT analysis for intramolecular interactions.
 F-SAPT and I-SAPT can be deployed together in this module, yielding "F/I-SAPT."
 All F/I-SAPT computations in |PSIfour| use density-fitted SAPT0 as the underlying SAPT methodology.
-Interested users should consult the manual page for Ed Hohenstein's `SAPT0 sec:sapt`_ code and the SAPT literature to understand the specifics of SAPT0 before beginning with F/I-SAPT0.
+Interested users should consult the manual page for Ed Hohenstein's :ref:`SAPT0 <sec:sapt>` code and the SAPT literature to understand the specifics of SAPT0 before beginning with F/I-SAPT0.